-• Are there duplicate or overlapping amendments?
+Are there duplicate or overlapping amendments?
 If several members have prepared similar amendments and more than one of these amendments pass, the appropriation may receive more (or less) funding than intended.
-The co-
+The co chair will work with members to decide which amendment(s) should be included in the packet.